-Consistently catching fish in close starts with having the right gear.
-A rod that is ideal for casting close must bend and load easily with just a few feet of line out of the tip.
-A line with extra weigh up front such as a redfish style taper, will help with this.
+Consistently catching fish close starts with having the right gear.
+A rod that is ideal for short casts must bend and load easily with just a few feet of line out of the tip.
+A line with extra weigh up front, such as a redfish style taper, will help with this.

 Making the Shot

+When everything comes together you’ll watch a fish open its mouth and inhale your fly right under your rod tip.
 Getting a good hook set on a fish that is only a few feet away is not easy.
-A good hook set starts with keeping slack out of the line so you are in direct contact with the fly.
-When a fish eats, play the angles with your strip-strike, sweeping the rod tip so that the rod tip moves towards the fish’s tail.
-This will help pull the fly into the fish instead of out of its mouth.
+Keep the slack out of the line so you are in direct contact with the fly.
+When a fish eats, play the angles with your strip-strike.
+Sweep the rod so that the tip moves towards the fish, pulling the fly into the fish’s mouth.
 Sometimes the angle is bad and conditions are so tight that all you can manage is the dreaded “trout set,” with the rod tip held high.
 When this happens, do your best to move the butt of the rod back to decrease the rod angle (i.e. point the rod tip closer to the fish) and hit the fish with enough energy to set the hook.
-If the hook sticks, it’s a good idea to follow up with a strip strike when you have the opportunity.
+If the hook sticks, it’s a good idea to follow up with a strip-strike when you have the opportunity.

 Dealing with Current

-How to practice
+What to practice

 - Steeple Cast: Stop your back cast early to keep the line and fly above trees and other obstructions directly behind you.
 Your forward cast will be directed towards the water.
 You can soften the impact by opening up your loop on the forward cast, “rolling” your line out on the water.
-You can also pull your cast back at the end of the presentation by lifting your whole rod up away from the water.
-This will shorten your cast by at least a few inches
+You also can pull your cast back at the end of the presentation by lifting your whole rod up away from the water.
+This will shorten your cast by at least a few inches.

 - Back Cast Through a Hole: Sometimes the area in front will be clear but you will have an obstructed back cast.
 Use a tight loop on your back cast to punch through holes or keep your fly between snags.